Hydra

 What Nodes Do

-A Hydra node is a software process that:
+A Hydra node is a lightweight Go binary that:

-2. Validates and normalises it into the Hydra signal schema
+2. Normalises it into the Hydra signal schema

-3. Submits it to the Hydra network, where it is cross-checked against other nodes
+4. Submits it to the Hydra network (public mode), where it is cross-checked against other nodes

 Benefits of Running a Node